gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

     +var desiredTextScale = -1 / gl.canvas.height;  // 1x1 pixels
     +var scale = viewZ * desiredTextScale;

-    var textMatrix = makeIdentity();
+    var textMatrix = m4.translate(projectionMatrix, viewX, viewY, viewZ);
+    // scale the F to the size we need it.
-    *textMatrix = matrixMultiply(textMatrix, makeScale(textWidth * scale, textHeight * scale, 1));
+    *textMatrix = m4.scale(textMatrix, textWidth * scale, textHeight * scale, 1);
-    textMatrix = matrixMultiply(textMatrix, makeTranslation(viewX, viewY, viewZ));
-    textMatrix = matrixMultiply(textMatrix, projectionMatrix);
     ...

 {{{example url="../webgl-text-texture-consistent-scale.html" }}}

 If you want to draw different text at each F you should make a new texture for each F and just update the text uniforms for that F.

     // create text textures, one for each F var textTextures = [